dadosdelaplace/gof-test-arh-ou-process/README.md

 Overview
 -------

-Software companion for the article [TITLE X (López-Perez, Álvarez-Liébana, González-Manteiga and Febrero Bande, 2021)](https://arxiv.org/), currently submitted in THE JOURNAL X. It implements the proposed estimators and **goodness-of-fit tests for autoregressive functional processes of order one in Hilbert spaces (ARH(1) processes)**, as well as a **specification test for diffusion processes**, focused on testing [Ornstein-Uhlenbeck processes](https://www.sciencedirect.com/science/article/abs/pii/S016771521630044X).
+Software companion for the article [A goodness-of-fit test for functional time series with applications to diffusion processes (Álvarez-Liébana, López-Perez, González-Manteiga and Febrero Bande, 2021)](https://arxiv.org/), currently submitted.
+It implements the proposed estimators and **goodness-of-fit tests for autoregressive functional processes of order one in Hilbert spaces (ARH(1) processes)**, as well as a **specification test for diffusion processes**, focused on testing [Ornstein-Uhlenbeck processes](https://www.sciencedirect.com/science/article/abs/pii/S016771521630044X).

 It also allows to replicate simulations and the data application presented.